santhoshmstr143/Hashira/README.md

-# 🧬 DNA Pattern Matching Algorithm Suite
+# DNA Pattern Matching Algorithm Suite

-## **What Does This Project Do?**
+## What Does This Project Do?

 This is an **interactive DNA search engine** that finds genetic patterns in DNA sequences using 8 different algorithms.
 You can:
-- 🔍 Search for specific DNA patterns (like "ACGT") in genetic sequences
+- Search for specific DNA patterns (like "ACGT") in genetic sequences
-- ⚡ Compare which algorithm is fastest
+- Compare which algorithm is fastest
-- 📊 Generate performance graphs showing speed comparisons
+- Generate performance graphs showing speed comparisons
-- 🧪 Test on real or randomly generated DNA data
+- Test on real or randomly generated DNA data

 **Think of it like:** A search engine (like Ctrl+F) but specialized for DNA, with 8 different search methods you can race against each other!

 ---

-## 🎮 COMPLETE STEP-BY-STEP WALKTHROUGH
+## COMPLETE STEP-BY-STEP WALKTHROUGH

-### **LEVEL 1: Installation & Setup** ⚙️
+### LEVEL 1: Installation & Setup

 **Step 1** - Navigate to project folder and install prerequisites:
 ```bash